 Northampton

 Most people drive straight past this quaint historic town, however, that’s a mistake and Northampton is well worth a stop on your Perth to Exmouth road trip.
 The town will make you feel like you’ve stepped back in time.
-The main street is lined by old colonial buildings, quaint little shops and a few good old fashioned pubs.
+The main street is lined by old colonial buildings, quaint little shops and a good old fashioned pub.

 Off the main road is the impressive St Marys Church built by renowned priest and architect Monsignor Hawes whose churches throughout the midwest are one of WA’s architectural masterpieces.